Documents needed

 Tourists must purchase a local driver's license from the nearest police station, Tongan Principal Licensing Authority, or Land Transport Division upon arrival.
 It will be valid for three months.
 However, for you to have it, you need to take and pass a driving test.
 Unexpected situations may arise when you are on a road trip.
 Having an International Driving Permit in Tonga can be your valid proof of identification when local authorities ask for it at checkpoints.

 Tourists with a valid driving license issued from their home country and an International Driving Permit in Tonga are allowed to drive for three months.
 Foreigners need to get a Tongan driving license issued by the Tongan Principal Licensing Authority or Land Transport Division.
 They may also ask the applicant to take and pass a driving test along with the prescribed fee.
-Always bring your valid driving license when driving around Tonga because your IDP is not a valid replacement for it.
+Always bring your valid driving license when driving around Tonga because your International Driving Permit is not a valid replacement for it.

 Based on the Head of Road Safety report in Nuku'alofa, most of the road accidents in 2020 were caused by drunk-driving.
 Even if there is a decline in the number of road accidents recorded, they are still upholding zero tolerance and strong enforcement of the law to people not following the road rules because there is an increase in the number of road fatalities that year.